AMERICAN REEF COALITION

 Here's some of what we do...

-* ARC removes marine debris from 1,000 square miles of ocean including the Hawaiian Islands Humpback Whale Marine Sanctuary and miles of shoreline.
+* ARC removes derelict fishing gear and marine debris from 1,000 square miles of ocean including the Hawaiian Islands Humpback Whale Marine Sanctuary and miles of remote island beaches.
 Globally, marine debris is responsible for killing over 1,000 marine animals a day.
 Check out our marine debris page.

 * Coral reef monitoring.
 We have dozens of reefs that we monitor for signs of degradation.
 If caught early enough, the cause can be determined and steps can be taken to return a balanced ecosystem.
 Check out our monitoring and reef restoration page.

 * Invasive species control.
 Certain introduced species of fish can individually consume up to 200 native species annually.
 Which in-turn creates an imbalance in the ecosystem.
 By monitoring and controlling invasive species, on land and in the ocean, we help provide balance to an ecosystem that has taken thousands of years to establish.